B2B e-commerce and COVID-19: Challenges, solutions and opportunities [+ examples]

 In this article, our e-commerce experts and customers discuss the impact of COVID-19 on B2B e-commerce.
-We include both challenges as well as solutions and opportunities, alongside example measures taken by B2B businesses, to help you steer your own business through this pandemic.
+We include both challenges as well as solutions and opportunities, alongside example measures taken by B2B businesses, to help you steer your own business through and after this pandemic.
 For even more advice, watch our on-demand webinars on how to move your B2B customers online and COVID-19 guide for B2B businesses.